adamamiller/GettingStarted/README.md

     </tr>
   </tbody>
 </table>
 and so on.
 The magic command that saves you manually combining two files is "git pull phil master".
 What must have happened here is that your colleague Phil has obtained a copy (a "clone") of the "repository" that you made with "git init".
 (Before it was just a folder: git init turns it into a repository, with a hidden directory called .git that contains all your old versions - or rather, the differences between old versions - that git can use to reconstruct your past work).
-Then, Phil has put it on his webserver, so that you can access it remotely.
+Then, Phil has put it on his web server, so that you can access it remotely.
 The "git remote add" command links the two repositories (yours and Phil's) together, so that you can each pull in the edits that the other makes. ("master" is the name of the "branch" of the repository that Phil was working in - we'll come back to branches in a second.)

 With git (and other versioning systems), the act of archiving your old version is called "committing your changes."
 It's good to do this often, so that you have more options as to which version to go back to if you need to (because you don't have to worry about out of control file proliferation anymore, right?).
 When you do a git commit you get to make a comment at the same time, to summarize in a few words what you did in this editing round.
 These comments are summarized for you when you do a "git log".
 The output of this command looks something like this: